psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 The boy was himself.

 As he was about to speak, the Abystery lifted him up once more and he approached a realm of Titans.
-They lived in gorgeous castles and mansions amongst wild mountains and vast plains.
+They lived in magnificent castles and mansions amongst wild mountains and vast plains.
 They were at war with each other.
-They were intensely jealous and sought power over their enemies.
+They were intensely jealous and each sought power over their enemies.

-Next there was a realm of spleandour.
-Its beauty was beyond his powers to describe, ethereal and angelic creatures enjoyed every pleasure and all was just perfect.
-At the same time all the processes he had seen from the inside of the boy, himself, were continuing here.
+Next there was a realm of splendour.
+Its beauty was beyond his powers of description.
+Ethereal angelic creatures enjoyed every pleasure and all was perfection.
+At the same time all the processes he had seen going on inside the boy, himself, were continuing here.
 Nothing was truly at rest.

-He understood that there was no special, internal 'boy', no essence or kernel that was in charge of all this.
+He understood that there was no special, internal 'boy', no essence or kernel in charge of all this.
 Just this heap of lightening fast processes all acting in concert to produce this.. well, what could he say?
 To produce this part of what the universe was doing here?
-He saw that this was just as true for all the creatures and realms he had been shown.
+He saw this was just as true for all the creatures and realms he had been shown.
 So, no self then!

 Although he had only thought this, he heard the Abystery's voice once again.